GGHF1/vinylopia/README.md

 ### 5. Install the Necessary Dependencies

-Enter this command to install all necessary dependencies
+Enter this command to install all necessary dependencies:
 ```bash
 composer install
 ```